BZoennchen/supercollider-book/_sources/chapters/preamble/heidegger.md

 A scientific definition of beings will make us blind for their mysterious and unexplainable presence in the world.
 In Heidegger's term: it will make us blind for *Being*.
-Importantly. this term refers not to a specitic being, that is, indivudual things like rocks, chairs, animals and humans but **the condition or mode of existence that allows beings to be at all**.
+Importantly, this term refers not to a specitic being, that is, indivudual things like rocks, chairs, animals and humans but **the condition or mode of existence that allows beings to be at all**.
 Heidegger's ontology is therefore not about *what* exists, but **how existence shows up to us**.
 To approach Being, he then analyzes a special kind of being: the human being, which he calls *Dasein* (literally, "being-there").